T7-Components/forms/source/input_date_us/README.md

 This component handles formatting `"MMDDYYYY"` into `"MM/DD/YYYY"`.

 It supports the same props as a typical `<Input>` component, but the way it fires `handleChange` is slightly different.
-It includes an additional parameter, which represents an "API" format if the date is value.
+It includes an additional parameter, which represents an "API" format if the date is valid.

-In the following example, `apiValue` would be `""` if the date is invalid.
+In the following example, `apiValue` would be `""` if the value is invalid.

 ```js
 // Event callback.